nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 05 Handling Ordinary Files.markdown

 ##

-09. We can ensure that a the file is indeed Postscript file by executing the `file` command with the filename as argument and checking for the type information.
+09. We can ensure that the file is indeed a Postscript file by executing `file` command with the filename as argument and checking for the type information.

     Postscript files are properly formatted for input to Postscript printers.